-This delectable treat is bound to be a favorite among the pie lovers in your family—and that surely includes everyone!
+This delicious recipe is sure to be a favorite among the pie lovers in your family.

 This is a recipe that Beth first made when she was working at Mary Spellman's Malibu Kitchen.
 Beth still uses Mary's recipe for the filling, along with her own crust recipe, in the pies she sells at her Pitchfork Pie Stand.